The most common type of mortgage loans are fixed-rate mortgages1 for 15-year and 30-year periods.

 30-Year Fixed Rate

 The traditional 30-year fixed-rate mortgage has a constant interest rate and monthly payments that never change.
 This may be a good choice if you plan to stay in your home for seven years or longer.
-If you plan to move within seven years, then adjustable-rate loans are usually cheaper.
+If you plan to move within seven years, then an adjustable-rate loan may be a better option.

 - Offers the chance to borrow money on a long-term basis without having to worry about the interest rates or payments changing.